 Many babies start to exhibit signs of separation anxiety around the time between 10 and 18 months.
 By this point, Baby will have begun to grasp the concept of object permanence – that is, the idea that something can still exist when it’s not present.
-So when you, her number one nurturer, are about to leave for work or some errands, the implication for Baby is clear: my protector is going away, and there’s no telling when they’ll be back.
+So when you, their number one nurturer, are about to leave for work or some errands, the implication for Baby is clear: my protector is going away, and there’s no telling when they’ll be back.
 This realization can turn on the waterworks faster than cutting a raw onion.

 How can I make separations easier for Baby?

 Babies eventually grow out of separation anxiety, but in the meantime, the most effective and obvious step you can take is to minimizing the time when you’re apart as much as possible – for example, by taking Baby with you on errands when you can.
-If this isn’t an option, leaving her with a sitter Baby already knows and enjoys, like a friend or a family member, can put her in a calmer state of mind.
+If this isn’t an option, leaving them with a sitter Baby already knows and enjoys, like a friend or a family member, can put them in a calmer state of mind.

 What if Baby’s anxiety gets worse?

-Remember, Baby is developing at her own speed.
-It might take as little as a few weeks for her to kick separation anxiety, but it could take longer.
+Remember, Baby is developing at their own speed.
+It might take as little as a few weeks for them to kick separation anxiety, but it could take longer.
 If Baby seems to be growing more anxious about your leaving, consider how you leave.
 Drawing out each goodbye with a lingering bear hug and a slow Hollywood walk out the door will only emphasize your impending absence.
 Instead, try going with a quick kiss and a casual “Catch you later, snuggle bug.”
 Another way to soothe Baby’s nerves is to apply an interval training approach to separations.
-Start by leaving Baby with someone familiar for brief periods of time – say, 30 minutes – and then gradually work your way up to leaving her with a sitter for upwards of an hour.
+Start by leaving Baby with someone familiar for brief periods of time – say, 30 minutes – and then gradually work your way up to leaving them with a sitter for upwards of an hour.

 The bottom line